Afterparty Babies: Background

 Cadence Weapon released his debut album Breaking Kayfabe on November 28, 2005.
 It received a positive reception from critics upon release and was shortlisted for the 2006 Polaris Music Prize.
 In February 2007, Cadence signed with Anti-Records in hopes of gaining exposure in the United States.
 After that, he went back to his hometown of Edmonton to work on new material for his next album, while his debut effort was re-released by Anti- on March 13, 2007.
-Regarding the album's title, Cadence said that he got it from his father who occasionally called him that because he was "conceived" after a party his parents went to.
+The record was originally titled Scenery, but Cadence changed it to Afterparty Babies instead.
+Regarding the album's title, Cadence said that he got it from his father who occasionally called him that because he was "conceived" by his parents after going to a party.

 The album cover features Cadence sitting front and center on a stool while behind him are a group of people set up like a high school class photo.
 Featured on the cover are people who worked on the record like DJ Weezl, DJ Nato, Nik Kozub of the dance-punk group Shout Out Out Out Out and several of Cadence's ex-girlfriends.
 The picture was taken in the basement of The Black Dog, a former pub in Edmonton.